"Comfort women" or "sex slaves"?

 1. Not generally "sex slaves"

-I find no evidence that comfort women were generally "sex slaves" -- except in terms of recent re-definitions of "slave" according to which even the soldiers the women comforted qualify as "slaves" -- and according to which even today's "sex slave" activists, and I and other researchers and writers, are "slaves".
+I find no evidence that comfort women were generally "sex slaves" -- except in terms of recent definitions of "sexual slavery" according to which even the soldiers the women comforted qualify as "slaves" -- and according to which even today's "sex slave" activists, and I and other researchers and writers, are "slaves" to our habits, commitments, and missions.
 Defining new standards of morality and human rights for the present and future is one matter.
-Understanding history in its own often terms, however unpleasant by present-day standards, is quite another matter.
+Understanding history in its own terms, however convoluted and unpleasant by present-day standards, is quite another matter.

 2. Not generally "prostitutes"

-I find no evidence that comfort women were generally "prostitutes" -- unless, again, the term "prostitutes" is imposed on women who did not think of themselves as such.
+I find no evidence that comfort women were generally "prostitutes" -- unless, again, the term "prostitutes" is imposed on women who did not want to engage in what amounted to vending machine sex.
 Some comfort women were licensed or unlicensed prostitutes at the time they were recruited.
 Others were deceived pressured by their procurers, or otherwise induced by circumstances, into submitting to employment as women paid to let men use their bodies for sexual relief.

 3. Government approved and supported